kedro-org/kedro/docs/source/logging/logging.md

 ## Project-side logging configuration

-The easiest way to customise logging is to create a `conf/logging.yml` and configure it with the ``KEDRO_LOGGING_CONFIG` environment variable.
+The easiest way to customise logging is to create a `conf/logging.yml` file and configure it with the ``KEDRO_LOGGING_CONFIG` environment variable.

 To use this environment variable, set it to the path of your desired logging configuration file before running any Kedro commands.
 For example, if you have a logging configuration file located at `/path/to/logging.yml`, you can set `KEDRO_LOGGING_CONFIG` as follows: